AlaSQL/alasql/README.md

-alasql.js - javascript SQL-database - version 0.0.1
+alasql.js - pure JavaScript fast client-side SQL-database
 ===

-Sorry, work still in progress.
-All features below are still do not work.
+Version 0.0.2 Date: October 27, 2014

-* * *
+alasql.js is a lightweight client-side SQL database designed to work in browser and Node.js.

-Alasql - this is lightweight client-side SQL database designed to work in browser and Node.js.
+It uses [SQL Parser](https://github.com/forward/sql-parser) by Andrew Kent for parsing of SQL statements.

 Installation
 ===

-In browser - just save file [alasql.js](./src/alasql.js).
+In browser - just save two files [alasql.js](lib/alasql.js) and [sql-parser.js](lib/sql-parser.js).

 In Node.js use the following command:

-  npm install alasql
+  npm install alasql (Sorry, this is not realized yet.
+Just save these .js files)

 In browser
 ==